Medieval period of India: A historical overview

 The Vijayanagara Empire ruled over south India from the 14th to 16th centuries from their capital city, Vijayanagara, whose ruins surround modern Hampi.
 Vijayanagara rulers fostered a cosmopolitan culture with patronage for regional languages like Telugu, Kannada, and Tamil alongside Sanskrit.

 Architectural wonders like the Vitthala Temple, ornate stone chariots, carved pillars, and frescoes exemplified Vijayanagara’s splendour and Hindu religious themes.
-The empire defended Hinduism against Muslim Sultanates and fostered far-reaching commerce and trade networks.
+The Medieval Period of India saw the empire defend Hinduism against Muslim Sultanates, while also fostering far-reaching commerce and trade networks.

 Rajputs in Northwestern India